l3LUEPHOENIX/vision/README.md

 Open your web browser to `http://localhost:8000`

-**curl must be installed on your system**
-Open up a terminal and run: `curl -H "Content-type: application/json" -d '{"message":"Hello World!"}' -X POST http://localhost:8000/publish`

-You should see "Hello World" pop up in textbox... tada!
+You should see logs populating in both boxes... tada!

 Lots more work to come... this is just the beginning of a greater project... hopefully.

-# Log Viewer Version 1.1
+# Log Viewer Version 1.2
 View remote log contents in real time on a web page.

 Remote servers have a python script watching specific log files and send POST requests every time new content is added to the log file.